 Alcohol – $20,000 annually

-Bond has always been a borderline alcoholic and considering his line of work I'm not at all surprised.
-We all know Bond loves a vodka martini, shaken, not stirred, but throughout the films and in the books Bond has shown he's happy to knock back anything.
+Bond has always been a borderline alcoholic and considering his line of work I’m not at all surprised.
+We all know Bond loves a vodka martini, shaken, not stirred, but throughout the Jame Bond movies and books 007 has shown he’s happy to knock back anything.
 From $5,819 bottles of Chateau Mouton Rothschild Pauillac Premier Cru Classe 1947 through to your every day $9 bottles of Heineken, Bond drinks it all.
-Estimating how much he drinks annually is tough, especially as the bill is paid for by M while on the job, but I'd say his expensive taste combined with his thirst for drowning the pain when not working would equate to somewhere around 20 large.
+Estimating how much he drinks annually is tough, especially as the bill is paid for by M while on the job, but I’d say his expensive taste combined with his thirst for drowning the pain when not working would equate to somewhere around 20 large.

 Grand Total: $21,747,204

-For a guy on a fairly moderate wage, James Bond lives an extremely lavish lifestyle, even if it is more often than not on someone else's dime.
-You'd need at least something north of $21 million for your first year as Bond to get yourself up to his standard.
-Alternatively, a subscription to Stan only costs $10 per month, and you'll be able to watch every Bond film on the Monday morning commute to your 9 to 5.
+For a guy on a fairly moderate wage, James Bond lives an extremely lavish lifestyle, even if it is more often than not on someone else’s dime.
+You’d need at least something north of $21 million for your first year as Bond to get yourself up to his standard.
+Alternatively, a subscription to Stan only costs $10 per month, and you’ll be able to watch every one of the James Bond movies on the Monday morning commute to your 9 to 5.
 Much less hassle.